haliphax/repo2site/README.md

 You may also specify the branch name (default: `master`) and the name of the initial file to load (default: `README.md`).

-This currently only works with GitHub, but could easily be adapted to other services by replacing the `stem` variable in `repo2site.js`.
+**Update:** You can now also provide the URL stem for the files to be loaded via AJAX.
+You may use the `{repo}` and `{site}` tokens in your URL stem, and they will be automatically replaced with the appropriate variables.
+The current default is GitHub, but it could be easily adapated for other hosting services.

 ## Example